midas-science/midas/README.md

 #### Examples
 You can find examples in the [midas repository](https://github.com/midas-science).

-Let's assume that we have CSV file that contains a number of IP addresses and we want to find the corresponding geo locations to the IPs
+Let's assume that we have a CSV file that contains a number of IP addresses and we want to find the corresponding geo locations to the IPs

 ###### Base CSV file